Developer Guide

 The delete student feature is implemented similarly to the add student feature.
 However, it makes use of the

-instead to delete the student from the AddressBook
+DeleteStudentCommandParser and DeleteStudentCommand instead to delete the student from the AddressBook.

 Edit Student Feature